openstack-infra/zuul-jobs/roles/run-buildset-registry/README.rst

 This may be used for a single job running on a single node, or it may be used at the root of a job graph so that multiple jobs running for a single change can share the registry.
+Two registry endpoints are provided -- one is a read-only endpoint which acts as a pull-through proxy and serves upstream images as well as those which are pushed to the registry.
+The second is intended only for pushing images.

 **Role Variables**